timojuez/hificon/README.md

 You can also emulate a shell on the amp that is being defined in your config's [Amp] protocol: `hifish --protocol .emulator`

-## Limitations
+## Troubleshoot
-- If you do not have a nameserver in your LAN or hificon_setup cannot find your Denon device, add the amp's IP address as "Host = [IP]" under [Amp] to .hificon.cfg in your user directory.
+- If hificon_setup cannot find your device, add the amp's IP address as "Host = [IP]" under [Amp] to .hificon.cfg in your user directory.
-- This program is currently only controlling the sound channels alltogether.
-Controlling e.g. left and right channel separately is to be implemented.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.